Syed-Amaan-ullah/brain-diseases-detector-and-age-predictor/README.md

 Streamlit (for demo, if applicable)

-📁 Dataset
+ Dataset
-Source: ADNI, Kaggle, or other public MRI datasets
+Source: ADNI, Kaggle, and other public MRI datasets

 Format: NIfTI (.nii, .nii.gz) or .png (preprocessed)